arother/picroft-google-aiy-voicekit-skill/README.md

 sudo usermod -g gpio mycroft
 ```
 ### Installing the AIY voicekit
-If you hassnt alreddy setup the voicekit, there is a script to help you do that in the skills folder.
+If you havn't already setup the voicekit, there is a script to help you do that in the skills folder.

 run
 ```